sergiopolog/tlcs90-rom-reader/README.md

 ### TLCS-90 features

-This dump method implemented in this tool sits over these features/behaviors the TCLS-90 MCUs have:
+The dump method implemented in this tool sits over these features/behaviors of the TCLS-90 MCUs:

 * The MCU provides an input pin called `/EA` ("External Access") and when it's asserted (low level), the MCU ignores the internal ROM (and RAM) space and addresess it to the outside using the address port pins.
 When it's not asserted it uses the internal ROM placed on the beginning of the memory map ($0000 - $2000, $0000 - $4000.. etc, depending of the specific MCU model).
 So we can externally control if the MCU starts in external or internal mode.
 * The `/EA` pin doesn't allow a hot-swap, when the MCU is running, and only sets the value when resetting the device.